erinkelsey/gambling-flask-saas/README.md

     $ docker-compose exec website snakeeyes db reset

+And if you want to add seed data:

+    $ docker-compose exec website snakeeyes add all

 In order for the app emails to be sent, you will need to use AWS SES, instead of Gmail, since Gmail blocks any mail sent from AWS EC2.